College completion in the pandemic

 With education being the pathway out of poverty, it doesn’t make sense that students would need to choose between basic needs and completing college.

-Thanks to hundreds of individual donors and support from Microsoft, Nordstrom and Premera Blue Cross, our Bridge to Finish team has been on ten campuses around King County helping thousands of students stay in school with emergency grants and other financial support.
+Thanks to hundreds of individual donors and support from Microsoft, Nordstrom, Symetra and Premera Blue Cross, our Bridge to Finish team has been on ten campuses around King County helping thousands of students stay in school with emergency grants and other financial support.

 The team gathered last week to share the progress:

 - Nearly 6,000 students received support in the 2020-21 school year, allowing them to continue their education

 - More than $1 million in emergency grants provided to meet student needs

 - More than 600 students received rental assistance

 - Helping thousands of students stay connected with Comcast, Internet Essentials

 - Students received hot meal delivery during finals week via a partnership with DoorDash